Charge-dependent spectral softenings of primary cosmic-rays below the knee

-{\bf Interpretation.} The observed bump features of the major species of primary CRs can be naturally accounted for as a superposition of two source components: the background component from the ensemble of a source population (e.g., supernova remnants; SNRs) and a nearby source.
-To calculate the fluxes from the background component, we adopt the GALPROP propagation code\cite{Strong:1998pw}.
+{\bf Interpretations}\\ {\bf (I) The background plus nearby source model.} This model assumes that the ensemble of many sources contributes to the majority of the observed CRs (called as background), with the addition of a nearby one which gives distinct features from the background.
+We adopt the GALPROP propagation code\cite{Strong:1998pw} to calculate the fluxes from the background component.
 The propagation halo is characterized by a cylinder with radius $r_h$ and half-height $z_h$.
 We work in a two-halo propagation framework as indicated by the slow diffusion of particles in the vicinities of middle-aged pulsars\cite{HAWC:2017kbo,LHAASO:2021crt}.
 To reproduce the observed breaks of the secondary-to-primary ratios\cite{DAMPE:2022jgy}, the rigidity-dependence of the diffusion coefficient in the Milky Way halo is parameters as a broken PL form, $D_{\rm halo}({R})=\beta D_0 (R/{\rm GV})^{\delta_1}[1+(R/R_{\rm br})^2]^{(\delta_2-\delta_1)/2}$, where $\delta_1$ and $\delta_2$ are the slopes below and above $R_{\rm br}$, $\beta$ is the particle velocity in unit of light speed.
-The diffusion coefficient in the disk with half-height $h$ is assumed to be suppressed by an effective factor of $\xi$ compared with that in the halo.
 The diffusion coefficients in the disk and halo connect with each other smoothly, via $D_{\rm disk}=f(z)D_{\rm halo}$, where $f(z)=\xi+(1-\xi)[1-\exp(-z^2/2h^2)]$.
-The propagation parameters are: $D_0=1.75\times10^{28}$ cm$^2$~s$^{-1}$, $z_h=4$ kpc, $\delta_1=0.48$, $\delta_2=0.20$, $R_{\rm br}=300$ GV, $\xi=0.1$, and $h=0.45$ kpc.
+The propagation parameters are summarized in Table \ref{Table:model_para}.